MicrosoftDocs/win32/desktop-src/appxpkg/troubleshooting.md

 ## Applications don't start and their names are dimmed

-On a Windows 10-based computer, you cannot start some applications, and the application names appear dimmed.
+On a computer running Windows 10 or later, you can't start some applications, and the application names appear dimmed.

 ![Some application names appear dimmed in the Start menu](./images/app-names-dimmed.png)